-- Community Facilities.
-These include the West Halifax Elementary School and Town Office Building and playground area, the West Halifax Community Hall, the Guiding Star Grange, the Historical Society Building, the Town Garage, the Halifax Volunteer Fire Department, the West Halifax Bible Church, and the Union Society. - Historic Sites and Structures.
-This includes a partial list of historic sites and structures identified by the Halifax Historic Resources Subcommittee and Division Historical Preservation as having significant local historical value, and as deserving protection, maintenance, or renovation. - Historic Centers.
-West Halifax and Halifax Center have been identified as unique village centers of significant economic and historic value to the town as a whole.
+Community Facilities: These include the West Halifax Elementary School and Town Office Building and playground area, the Halifax Community Hall, the Historical Society Building, the Town Garage, the Halifax Volunteer Fire Department, the West Halifax Bible Church, and the Union Society.

+Historic Sites and Structures: This includes a partial list of historic sites and structures identified by the Halifax Historic Resources Subcommittee and Division of Historical Preservation as having significant local historical value, and as deserving protection, maintenance, or renovation.

+Historic Centers: West Halifax and Halifax Center have been identified as unique village centers of significant economic and historic value to the town as a whole.
 Consideration should be given to nominating sites, structures, or districts within Historic Centers to the State and/or National Register of Historic Places.